Tools and Resources for Editors

 Editor Training and Workshops

-Browse our webinar channel below for new and archived webinars to help you develop skills and knowledge to support your work as an Editor.
-Topics include: 'Ethics and Responsibilities', 'Trends in Journal Publishing', 'Open Access Publishing', 'Peer Review Innovations' & 'Capturing High Impact Content'.
+Browse our list of webcasts to help you develop skills and knowledge to support your work as an Editor.
+Topics include: 'Ethics', 'Trends & Metrics in Journal Publishing', 'Research Data', 'Peer Review Innovations' & 'Capturing High Impact Content'.

 Journal Editors' Conferences